astarte-platform/astarte/doc/pages/architecture/030-interface.md

 Valid values and variables are listed in the [Interface Schema](040-interface_schema.html).

+### Name limitations
+A valid interface name consists of a Reverse Domain Name containing alphanumeric characters, hyphens and dots.
+By design, both the top level domain and last domain component can not contain hyphens.

+Make sure that the differences between two distinct interface names are not limited to the casing or the presence of hyphens.
+This situation leads to a collision in the interface names which brings to an error in the interface installation process.

 ## Interface Type
 Interfaces have a well-known, predefined type, which can be either `property` or `datastream`.
 Every Device in Astarte can have any number of interfaces of any different types.